mitre/fieldmanual/sphinx-docs/Relationships.md

 Note that the `edge` and the `target` are optional.
 You can create a `source` as an independent fact without needing to connect it to a `target`.

-## Creating Relationships using CALDERA Server
+## Creating Relationships using Caldera Server
-Relationships can also be created in the CALDERA Server GUI.
+Relationships can also be created in the Caldera Server GUI.
 Use the left sidebar to navigate to "fact sources."
 Then, click "relationships" followed by "new relationship."
 You can fill in  values for the `edge`, `source`, and `target` to be used in future operations.
 Then click "Save" to finish!

 ![fact relationships](img/fact_relationships.png)